jenkinsci/workflow-step-api-plugin/README.md

 # Writing Pipeline steps

 Plugins can implement custom Pipeline steps with specialized behavior by adding a dependency on `workflow-step-api`.
-Remember to ensure that your baseline Jenkins version is at least as new as that required by the version of Pipeline you are depending on.
+Remember to ensure that your baseline Jenkins version is at least as new as that required by the versions of various Pipeline component plugins you are depending on.
-(The [changelog](../CHANGES.md) notes these baselines.)
+(The plugin wikis will note these baselines.)

 ## Creating a basic synchronous step